-China hopes boost stocks, pound near two-month top before Brexit vote
+Stocks tripped by earnings angst, sterling huddled for Brexit vote

-LONDON (Reuters) - Chinese stimulus hopes lifted world stocks on Tuesday, while Britain’s pound huddled near a two-month high as the UK’s parliament readied for a “meaningful” vote on Prime Minister Theresa May’s unpopular Brexit plans.
+LONDON (Reuters) - Spluttering noises from Germany and an earnings miss from banking giant JP Morgan dragged back stocks on Tuesday, while Britain’s pound hovered near a two-month high ahead of a crucial parliamentary vote on Brexit.

-Most European markets were in buoyant form early on – feeding off attempts by Washington and Beijing to downplay the risks associated with their trade war and sterling’s bizarrely positive twist on the looming Brexit drama.
+Most European markets started in good spirits after attempts by Washington and Beijing to play down the risks associated with their trade war and sterling’s bizarrely positive twist on the looming Brexit drama.

-There was a slight wobble when German data showed Europe’s biggest economy saw its weakest growth in five years last year but there were plenty of other factors offsetting the news.
+But things began to wobble when German reported its weakest growth in five years and then Wall Street futures flinched as JP Morgan blamed bond market volatility for lower-than-expected fourth quarter 2018 profits.

-Despite Wall Street ending in the red overnight, Shanghai and Hong Kong stocks had gained almost 2 percent overnight – with Tokyo rising 1 percent on return from holiday and Seoul up smartly too.

-That was after U.S. President Trump said on Monday he thought a trade deal with China was possible and Chinese officials came out in force on Tuesday hinting at more stimulus for their slowing economy.
+There were still remnants of positive sentiment.
+Shanghai and Hong Kong stocks had gained almost 2 percent overnight after U.S. President Trump talked up the chances of a China trade deal and Chinese officials then came out in force hinting at more stimulus for their slowing economy.

+Tokyo had risen 1 percent on return from holiday too and Seoul ended up smartly as well.

 “It seems like a coordinated effort (between the U.S. and China),” said Saxo Bank’s head of global equities strategy, Peter Garnry, highlighting how the Federal Reserve had also scaled back talk of multiple U.S. rate hikes.

-“For now at least it seems to be working,” he added, adding that China’s plans to cut taxes showed policymakers were starting to wake up to its problems.
+“For now at least it seems to be working,” he added, given that China’s plans to cut some taxes showed its policymakers were starting to wake up to its problems.

 All other focus was largely on Britain’s Brexit gyrations.

-The pound was barely budged at $1.2860 and up 0.2 percent at 88.88 pence per euro in London having strengthened steadily in recent weeks.
+The pound barely budged at $1.2860 GBP= and was up 0.2 percent at 88.88 pence per euro GBPEUR= in London, having strengthened steadily in recent weeks.
+But the surface calm was deceptive.

-Worries of the UK plunging out of the EU at the end of March without some kind of transition deal seem to have been eased but with May potentially facing the biggest defeat for a UK government plan in 95 years, uncertainty still dominates.
+Worries of Britain plunging out of the EU at the end of March without some kind of transition deal appear to have eased but with May potentially facing the biggest defeat for a UK government plan in 95 years, uncertainty still dominates.

+May’s hopes of keeping her plan alive will hinge on the scale of her expected loss.
+Avoiding a heavy defeat could give her the chance to ask Brussels for more concessions before trying to get the plan through parliament in another vote.

+But a humiliating outcome could pressure her to delay Britain’s scheduled March 29 EU departure date and potentially open up other options, ranging from a second referendum, the dangerous no deal path or even a general election.

 “We are recommending our clients not to take strong positions on the pound or the equity markets,” Garnry added.
-The vote is due around 1900 GMT.
+The vote was due around 1900 GMT.

 Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS recovered from early losses and advanced 1.3 percent.
-South Korea's Kospi .KS11 hit a one-month high and Japan's Nikkei .N225 added 1 percent.
+South Korea's Kospi .KS11 hit a one-month high and Japan's Nikkei .N225 added 1 percent. [.T]

 China's CSI300 index of Shanghai and Shenzhen shares .CSI300 ended up almost 2 percent too amid the expectations of more government policy measures to prop up a slowing economy.

-China’s state planner said it will aim to achieve “a good start” in the first quarter for the economy in a signal of more growth-boosting steps.
+China’s state planner said it would aim to achieve “a good start” in the first quarter for the economy in a signal of more growth-boosting steps.

 State television also quoted Chinese Premier Li Keqiang as saying the government is seeking to establish conditions helpful to meeting this year’s economic goals.